MeetMangrove/playbook/how_to_playbook.md

   ....b. **Then, merge your current branch into ‘master’** (when prompted, you can accept to delete your branch if you don’t need it anymore): ![](4.png)

-  ....c. **Just wait** : the changes should be online within the minute
+  ....c. **Just wait** : the changes should be online within a minute *(if they take time to be visible, clear the cache of your browser and refresh)*